Professor David Baker MA, MMus, MLS, PhD, MBA, FCILIP, FCMI, FRCO, FRSA

 David Pipe MA (Cantab), MMus, FRCO, FRSA, ARAM, LRAM

-David is Director of the Keyboard Studies Programme and Cathedral Organist in the Diocese of Leeds, having been Assistant Director of Music at York Minster.
+avid is Organist of Huddersfield Town Hall, having been Director of the Keyboard Studies Programme in the Diocese of Leeds and previously Assistant Director of Music at York Minster.
 He read Music at Cambridge University as Organ Scholar of Downing College, later studying organ at the Royal Academy of Music.
-David enjoys teaching all ages and abilities, and examines regularly for the RCO: former pupils have been awarded Oxbridge organ scholarships and prizes in the RCO diplomas.
+He enjoys teaching all ages and abilities, and examines regularly for the RCO: former pupils have been awarded Oxbridge organ scholarships and prizes in the RCO diplomas.

-David performs frequently as an organ recitalist and accompanist in the UK and abroad, and has worked on television, radio and in recordings; his solo recordings have attracted critical acclaim.
-He is Curator of Huddersfield Town Hall’s organ recital series, and Head of Organ Studies at the University of Huddersfield.
-Also an experienced conductor, David is Musical Director of York Musical Society, one of the region's oldest and largest choral societies.
+David performs frequently as an organ recitalist and accompanist in the UK and abroad, and has worked on television, radio and in a range recordings from baroque to symphonic metal.
+He is Head of Organ Studies at the University of Huddersfield and Musical Director of York Musical Society, one of the region's oldest and largest choral societies.

 Frederick Stocken MA (Cantab), PhD, FRCO.